-In order to download the latest version of WhatsApp, you need to have a smartphone running Android version 2.3.3 or higher.
+In order to download the latest version of WhatsApp, you need to have a smartphone running Android version 4.1 or above.
 You can check your phone's current Android version in Settings > About Phone.
+WhatsApp also recommends having an unlimited data plan (or Wi-Fi).
+Note that WhatsApp does not officially work on tablets.

 If the installation went smoothly, but the automatically generated message with your activation code never comes through, first ensure you entered your number correctly.
 Double-check that you chose the right country from the drop-down list.
 This is the country your phone number is from, not necessarily the country you reside in.